 - Total goals are stable but have shifted heavily towards direct or referral attribution.

-- Check your site for iframes and redirects through other domains on your site.
-You will have to set up cross domain tracking if users accessing multiple domains during their session on your site.
+- Check your site for iFrames and redirects through other domains on your site.
+You will have to set up cross domain tracking if users are accessing another domain on your site.

 - Go through the steps to your conversion or event on the site with Google Tag Assistant recording enabled.
 See if attribution is being lost and if so, where it’s being overwritten.